Partial compactification of stability manifolds via massless semistable objects: Introduction

 \subsection{Acknowledgments}

-We would like to thank Lasse Rempe for very helpful discussions about Riemann surface theory, and in particular explaining approaches to the `type problem' for two-dimensional stability spaces --- any errors are of course entirely ours.
+We are indebted to Arend Bayer who kindly provided a counterexample to a claim in a previous version.
 We are grateful to the London Mathematical Society and the Mathematisches Forschungsinstitut Oberwolfach for financial support through their `Research in Pairs' schemes, grants no.\ 41434 and 1815p.
-The second named author was supported by EPRSC grant no.\ EP/V050524/1.
+We thank Lasse Rempe for helpful discussions about Riemann surface theory and Maria Azam, Stefan Roberts, Antonios-Alexandros Robotis and the anonymous referee for comments.
+The second named author was supported by EPRSC grant no.\ EP/V050524/1, which also supported research visits by the other authors.